Rule 3341-1-09 | Faculty workload assignment policy.

 (a) Annual workload is defined as the faculty work assignment for the fall and spring semesters.
 Annually, each faculty member at BGSU will be assigned duties that ensure that they are fully engaged in the university work of providing an outstanding education for our students and building the university's reputation through scholarly/creative activity.
 Service should be aligned with the expertise of the faculty and could be outreach in the region and beyond, to the profession, or in university governance.
 Collectively, the faculty's work assignment will be subdivided in the four major areas of: teaching/librarian effectiveness, teaching-related activities, scholarly/creative activity, and service.
 The allocation in each area depends on the discipline and faculty member's expertise.
 A tenure-track faculty member will typically have assigned duties in each of the areas of teaching/librarian effectiveness, scholarly/creative activity and service and a qualified rank faculty member will typically have assigned duties in each of the areas of teaching/librarian effectiveness and service.

-(b) The minimum annual workload of full-time faculty equals thirty workload units.
+(b) The minimum annual workload of full-time (nine-month) faculty equals thirty workload units.
+The annual workload for twelve-month faculty will be determined by the college dean in consultation with the provost.
 Each workload unit is the equivalent of one credit hour as defined in 34 C.F.R.
 600.2.

 (c) BGSU's faculty workload expectations document defines all faculty workload elements and their workload unit equivalents and includes credit hour equivalents for activities other than teaching/librarian effectiveness, such as scholarly/creative activity, clinical care, administration, service, and other activities.

 (d) The workload for each faculty member is approved annually by the college dean and the provost.
 Workload assignments will be made during the preceding spring term before the beginning of the academic year by the department chair/school director.
 These assignments must be approved by the dean and the provost.
-The collective bargaining agreement provides the process for the annual faculty evaluations.
+Faculty annual performance evaluation policy in rule 3341-1-15 of the Administrative Code, the collective bargaining agreement, and other unit documents provide the processes for annual faculty evaluations.

 (2) Defined teaching workload expectations

 The range of acceptable teaching assignments is determined through the procedures outlined in BGSU's faculty workload expectations document.
-Typical teaching loads for tenured and tenure-track faculty range from twelve to eighteen workload units.
+Typical teaching loads for tenured and tenure-track faculty range from twelve to twenty-four workload units.
 Typical teaching loads for qualified rank faculty range from twenty-one to twenty-four workload units.
-The dean will ensure that the teaching workload of each faculty member, when added to the credit hour equivalents for non-teaching activities, meets the minimum annual workload of thirty workload units.
-Workload expectations are subject to regular review and revision to ensure continued relevance and effectiveness in meeting the needs of the university and the faculty.
+The dean will ensure that the teaching workload of each faculty member, when added to the credit hour equivalents for non-teaching activities, meets the minimum annual workload of thirty workload units (nine-month faculty).

 (D) Violations of policy